exosite/masters16/lab3.md

 ![Right Click Menu on App](../images/right_click_menu_on_app.png)

 You'll also want to copy over the system config folder from the zip file, also into the `er_vfp_microchip_harmony/firemware/src` directory, these files change what tasks our RTOS is running.
 The changes made a fairly straightforward, but as configuring and RTOS is outside the scope of the class we'll just copy the files for the sake of time.
-Feel free to find the changes or read the diff linked above.
+Feel free to compare files for changes or read the diff linked above.

 Next we'll start modifying the app.c source itself.
 Near the top of the file, on line 112, we'll no longer need the global counter variable, you can remove it: